m-moshtagh/Oakjutsu/hibernate-biju/src/main/resources/note/hibernate/entityrelationships.md

 > For bidirectional OneToMany mapping, one side should declare ManyToOne relationship and, also it should be the master.
 > so the OneToMany side should mapBy the ManyToOne side.
 For persisting from OneToMany Side we can create  a helper method
 > which submits itself on the master.
 Example is found in `onetomannybidirectional` package.
+> ManyToMany Can also be Unidirectional like Vet & Speciality in pet-clinic project.

 > PRO TIP: On Bidirectional relationships we can use Helper methods to set the objects on both sides.